sav-che/TL-2/Authors/Boissier, Pierre-Edmond {std. Boiss.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 279](https://www.biodiversitylibrary.org/item/103859#page/289/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 279](https://www.biodiversitylibrary.org/page/33265476) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boissier, Pierre Edmond {std.
 Boiss.}|first entry]] for this author

 ### Author

 \* Boissier, Pierre-Edmond (1810-1885), Swiss botanist and traveller, Geneva born, educated at home with a private teacher (J.L.
 Vallette), studied at the Académie \[University\] de Genève, student with Auguste-Pyramus de Candolle, studied in Paris 1831-1832 with J. Gay and Ph.-Barker Webb, travelled and botanized in Italy 1833, idem in Spain 1837, in S.E.
-Europe 1842, in Egypt, Arabia petraea, Palestine and Syria 1846, in Algeria 1849, in Norway 1861, built up a large herbarium, later called Herbier Boissier. (*Boiss.*).
+Europe 1842, in Egypt, Arabia petraea, Palestine and Syria 1846, in Algeria 1849, in Norway 1861, built up a large herbarium, later called Herbier Boissier.
+**Abbreviated name**: *Boiss.*

 #### Herbarium and types